tdewolff/minify/README.md

 # Minify [![Build Status](https://travis-ci.org/tdewolff/minify.svg?branch=master)](https://travis-ci.org/tdewolff/minify) [![GoDoc](http://godoc.org/github.com/tdewolff/minify?status.svg)](http://godoc.org/github.com/tdewolff/minify) [![Join the chat at https://gitter.im/tdewolff/minify](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/tdewolff/minify?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**v2 should be the preferred stable release to use.
+**The preferred stable release should be v2.
 Master has some new changes for SVG that haven't yet endured the test of time, bug reports are appreciated.**

 Minify is a minifier package written in [Go][1].
-It has build-in HTML5, CSS3, JS, JSON, SVG and XML minifiers and provides an interface to implement any minifier.
-Minification is the process of removing bytes from a file (such as whitespace) without changing its output and therefore speeding up transmission over the internet.
+It provides HTML5, CSS3, JS, JSON, SVG and XML minifiers and an interface to implement any other minifier.
+Minification is the process of removing bytes from a file (such as whitespace) without changing its output and therefore shrinking its size and speeding up transmission over the internet and possibly parsing.
 The implemented minifiers are high performance and streaming (which implies O(n)).

-It associates minification functions with mimetypes, allowing embedded resources (like CSS or JS in HTML files) to be minified too.
-The user can add any mime-based implementation.
-Users can also implement a mimetype using an external command (like the ClosureCompiler, UglifyCSS, ...).
-It is possible to pass parameters through the mediatype to specify the charset for example.
+The core functionality associates minification functions with mimetypes, allowing embedded resources (like CSS or JS within HTML files) to be minified as well.
+Users can add new implementations that are triggered based on the mimetype (or pattern), or redirect to an external command (like ClosureCompiler, UglifyCSS, ...).

 [Demo](http://go.tacodewolff.nl/) · [CLI](https://github.com/tdewolff/minify/tree/master/cmd/minify) · [Download](https://dl.equinox.io/tdewolff/minify/stable)